tjsavage/canvas2/README.md

 # canvas2

 System for using raspberry pi's and other embeddable micro-pc's to manage a house.
+It also can support managing programs on virtual hosts .

 Canvas2 relies heavily on [pod](https://github.com/yyx990803/pod) for deployment.
-The central datastore where the state of the system is meant to be pluggable, but the system is initially designed to use [Firebase](https://console.firebase.google.com) for storing the state of the system.
+The central datastore for system state is meant to be pluggable, but the system is initially designed to use [Firebase](https://console.firebase.google.com) for storing the state of the system.

 The basics: